temple-geography/fundamentals-of-gis/Lab_04_Tables_and_Attribute_Data.pandoc.md

 You don't have to submit anything here, but it's good to refresh your mapping skills.
 You will need them in the lab/assignment.

-# Assignment, Objectives, and Deliverables
+# Assignment

-## Part I
+## Objectives

-You have been hired as a GIS crime analyst for the city of Chicago.
+1. You have been hired as a GIS crime analyst for the city of Chicago.
 Your boss is upset about how Presidential candidates judge your whole city based on the murder rate (But for real there was just a drive by in front of my friend's apartment in Chicago).
 You want to find out where the geographic concentration of murders is so your boss can distribute police resources appropriately.
 She wants you to create a map that shows the density of murders in each police district per square mile.

-Your final answer should be a choropleth map that shows density of murders per square mile in each district.

-## Part II

-Your boss is also interested in the relationship between crime and Airbnb listings.
+2. Your boss is also interested in the relationship between crime and Airbnb listings.
 The total numbe of reviews are a proxy for activity in the Airbnb market.
 Please create the following tables and maps so we can appropriately consider this question.

-She would like:
+## Deliverables

+A lab report containing your analysis.
+Related to the objectives above, your lab report should have:

+1. A choropleth map that shows density of murders per square mile in each district.
+2.
-a)	A table that summarizes the average Airbnb price for each neighborhood in Chicago.
+    a.
+A table that summarizes the average Airbnb price for each neighborhood in Chicago.
 (Column Price)

-And

-b)	A map that shows the density of total Airbnb reviews per police district.
+    b.
+A map that shows the density of total Airbnb reviews per police district.
 (The name of the column is 'Number of') The density should be per square mile.

 ## Getting Started

 Each point file contains districts.
-You will have to join each table to the shape file Police_Districts_Chicago.
+You will have to join each table to the shapefile Police_Districts_Chicago.

 Start by summarizing your data.